The Passenger (McCarthy novel): Development

-McCarthy first began writing The Passenger in the 1970s, working on it intermittently over the following decades.
+It was thought that McCarthy first began writing The Passenger in the 1970s, working on it intermittently over the following decades.
 However, according to The Cambridge Companion to Cormac McCarthy, he began drafting the novel in 1980.

 In 2009, notes relating to his next novel were found in the McCarthy archive at Texas State University.
-McCarthy told the Wall Street Journal that same year that his next book would be “set in New Orleans around 1980.
+McCarthy told the Wall Street Journal that same year that his next book would be "set in New Orleans around 1980.
 It has to do with a brother and sister.
 When the book opens she's already committed suicide, and it's about how he deals with it.
-She's an interesting girl.”
+She's an interesting girl."

 In 2015, the novel The Passenger was officially announced at a multimedia event hosted in Santa Fe by the Lannan Foundation.
 The book was influenced by his time among scientists; it has been described by S.F.I. biologist David Krakauer as "full-blown Cormac 3.0—a mathematical [and] analytical novel".

 Publication

-Announced in March 2022, The Passenger was published by Knopf on October 25, 2022, followed one month later by its companion novel, Stella Maris, published on December 6.
+Announced in March 2022, The Passenger was published by Knopf on October 25, 2022, followed six weeks later by its companion novel, Stella Maris, published on December 6.
+According to Publishers Weekly, the books had sold over 100,000 copies by the end of 2022.

 Themes and analysis

-Writing for The New York Times, critic John Jeremiah Sullivan noted that the Thalidomide Kid (who is referred to simply as “the Kid” in nearly all but the very first instance in the book, with just one subsequent reference later in the story) may be a reference to the protagonist of McCarthy's 1985 novel Blood Meridian, writing that he may represent a "zombified summoning of the earlier one, only in this incarnation he has witnessed the 20th century and been thoroughly damaged by it.
+Writing for The New York Times, critic John Jeremiah Sullivan noted that the Thalidomide Kid (who is referred to simply as "the Kid" in nearly all but the very first instance in the book, with just one subsequent reference later in the story) may be a reference to the protagonist of McCarthy's 1985 novel Blood Meridian, writing that he may represent a "zombified summoning of the earlier one, only in this incarnation he has witnessed the 20th century and been thoroughly damaged by it."